Find out about Manaaki Mamao, our in-home telehealth service.

-Manaaki Mamao is currently offered to Māori and Pasifika people to help manage their hypertension (high blood pressure) from the comfort of home over a six month period.
-This is a free service to help address health inequity.
+Manaaki Mamao is a proactive telehealth service, designed arounMāori and Pacific people, to help manage their hypertension (high blood pressure) from the comfort of home over a six month period.
+This is a free service with the longer-term goal of improving health equity, starting with hypertension

 Questions